lifeBalance/bookshelf-API/README/get_requests.md

 Now seed the database running: `$ npm run seed`.

 ## Sending all the books
 At the beginning of this section, we started serving some dummy data our our `bookRoutes.js`.
 Now we want to pull that data out of our database.
-First of all, we'll start showing our whole collection of books to `GET` requests to `/api/books` and we want to use  our `Book` model to do that.
+First of all, we'll start sending back our whole collection of books to `GET` requests to `/api/books` and we need to use the `find` method on our `Book` model to do that.
 So let's start by requiring the model file in the route:
 ```js
 var express = require('express');
 var router = express.Router();